Proprioception: Muscle spindles

-More recently, Blum et al. showed that the muscle spindle firing rate is modeled better as tracking the force of the muscle, rather than the length.
+More recently, Blum et al. showed that the muscle spindle firing rate is modeled better as tracking the force of inactive muscle, rather than the length.
 Furthermore, muscle spindle firing rates show history dependence which cannot be modeled by a linear time-invariant system model.

 Golgi tendon organs

 Houk and Simon provided one of the first mathematical models of a Golgi tendon organ receptor, modeling the firing rate of the receptor as a function of the muscle tension force.
 Just as for muscle spindles, they find that, as the receptors respond linearly to sine waves of different frequencies and has little variance in response over time to the same stimulus, Golgi tendon organ receptors may be modeled as linear time-invariant systems.
 Specifically, they find that the firing rate of a Golgi tendon organ receptor may be modeled as a sum of 3 decaying exponentials: